Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Unions and Intersections

-It is possible to define a type to be two or more types using a union or intersection.
+It is possible to define a type to be two or more types, using a union or intersection.

 ```lua
 type NumberOrString = number | string